wvanderwey/ROP/About.md

 ROP filters out low quality, low complexity (e.g. ACACACAC...), and rRNA reads

-* low quality reads are identified by ([FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html)).
+* low quality reads are identified by [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html).
 Low quality reads are defined as reads that have quality lower than 30 in at least 75% of their base pairs
 * Low complexity are identified by [SEQCLEAN](https://sourceforge.net/projects/seqclean/)
-* rRNA reads are identified as reads mapped to the rRNA repeat sequence (HSU13369 Human ribosomal DNA complete repeating unit) by [Megablast](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/))
+* rRNA reads are identified as reads mapped to the [rRNA repeat sequence](http://www.ncbi.nlm.nih.gov/nuccore/U13369) by [Megablast](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/))